frubino/mgkit-docker-repo/README.md

 # Build branch

 A `frubino/mgkit:build` branch is present to allow the creation of Conda packages.
 Checkout the branch with `git checkout build`.
 A script is included to build the image and environment are used to specify output directory inside the container, the Python version to use to build and the MGKit version to use

+# Singularity

+> You need to modify the version of MGKit manually with a tag or commit id (after the `@` in the `pip` line)

+There are 2 options to use this image with *Singularity*, 1) create a Docker image using the `Dockerfile.singularity` and then pull it or 2) building it with *Singularity*, for example with <https://cloud.sylabs.io/> (command `singularity build --remote`) if `root` access is not available.

+## Docker Image

+The main difference between the 2 `Dockerfile` is that the Singularity version removes any use of a specific user, because that is mostly done to mount a directory in the image.
+Also instead of using a version of MGKit in `conda` PyPI is used instead.

+## Test

+Try to run: `singularity exec mgkit_0.6.0.sif sampling-utils rand_seq | singularity exec mgkit_0.6.0.sif fasta-utils info`

+> Correct for the image name used in the build process